Skip to main content

 2. Value and Benefits

-Professional testing provides substantial value beyond immediate costs:
+Professional testing provides practical value beyond immediate costs:

-- Property values: Maintaining tree assets through informed management
+• Asset management: Maintaining tree records through informed management

 3. Cost-Effectiveness Analysis